CLI Assets upload

 auth_secret_string = os.environ['AUTH_SECRET']

 This environment variable would be set automatically once the codebase is uploaded & utilized within the Tensorleap server.
-For the local integration test we recommend setting an enviroment variable with the same name in your local enviroment for consistency purposes.
+For the local integration test we recommend setting an environment variable with the same name in your local environment for consistency purposes.

 If leap.yaml fields are invalid or if this is the first integration of the code and some fields are missing, the CLI would interactively ask the user to choose an existing project or create a new one.
 It would also inteartively ask for a model name.